Zulko/moviepy/docs/getting_started/getting_started.rst

 ------------------------------

-These pages explain everything you need to start editing with MoviePy.
+These pages explains everything you need to know to get started editing with MoviePy.
 To go further, have a look at the :ref:`gallery` and the :ref:`examples`.

 .. toctree::